 The USDA National Organic Program (NOP) regulations require certified operations to maintain or improve the natural resources of their operations, including soil, water, wetlands, woodlands, and wildlife.
-Considering their own site-specific conditions, certified growers must integrate cultural, biological, and mechanical practices that foster nutrient cycling, promote ecological balance, and conserve biodiversity.
+Considering their own site-specific conditions, certified operations must integrate cultural, biological, and mechanical practices that foster nutrient cycling, promote ecological balance, and conserve biodiversity.

-To ensure our growers meet this primary tenet of organic production, CCOF has initiated a program of periodic Natural Resource and Biodiversity Conservation (NRBC)-focused annual inspections.
-During an NRBC inspection, you and your inspector will evaluate the effectiveness of your conservation program and identify where improvement is needed.
-The following resources will help you research, plan, and implement conservation strategies appropriate for your operation and help you prepare for your NRBC-focused inspection.
+During your inspection, you and your inspector will evaluate the effectiveness of your conservation program and identify where improvement is needed.
+The following resources will help you research, plan, and implement conservation strategies appropriate for your operation and help you prepare for your inspection.